 - 3.16 A decision on appeal is a final decision by the Council on those matters contained within the decision.
 There is no second appeal from a decision on appeal to the Council.
-The decision letter on appeal will signpost the customer to the Local Government Ombudsman or Housing Ombudsman (as appropriate) should they be dissatisfied at this stage. - 3.17 Where a customer ignores the restrictions applied: If the issue(s) of unreasonableness persist(s) after the imposition of a restriction or restrictions then the officer who applied the restrictions or an officer more senior than the officer who applied the restrictions (and in any event an officer of at least Executive Director level) may make the decision to impose further restrictions e.g. terminating further contact with the customer on current issues and/or ending any ongoing investigations which are underway.
+The decision letter on appeal will signpost the customer to the Local Government Ombudsman or Housing Ombudsman (as appropriate) should they be dissatisfied at this stage. - 3.17 Where a customer ignores the restrictions applied: If the issue(s) of unreasonableness persist(s) after the imposition of a restriction or restrictions then the officer who applied the restrictions (and in any event an officer of at least Executive Director level) may make the decision to impose further restrictions e.g. terminating further contact with the customer on current issues and/or ending any ongoing investigations which are underway.
 In such a case the customer will be informed in writing of this decision and the reasons for it.
 There will be no right of appeal to the Council against such a decision.
 The customer will instead be signposted to the Local Government Ombudsman and/or Housing Ombudsman (as appropriate) should they wish to make a complaint.
 In a serious case the Council may bypass this policy and procedure and make a report to the police and/or take legal action with or without notice to the customer(s) concerned.